 Give your goal a positive name

-If you clicked on this post, then you were already hooked on the phrase “big scary goal” because in your mind, that’s what you are aiming for.
+If you clicked on this post, then you were already hooked on the phrase “big scary goal” because, in your mind, that’s what you are aiming for.
 It’s a big goal.
 And it scares you.
-Which means on some level, that’s how your brain is handling the whole situation.
-Seems kind of unfair on your brain really, doesn’t it?
-Imagine telling a child that the book they are about to read it really difficult and they will probably struggle with it.
+Which means, on some level, that’s how your brain is handling the whole situation.
+It seems kind of unfair on your brain, really, doesn’t it?
+Imagine telling a child that the book they are about to read is really difficult, and they will probably struggle with it.
 Would it motivate them to continue?
 Well, some with a stubborn streak might.
 But for most people, seeing a goal that is too big and too challenging can put us off from trying to achieve it.
 We have a negative mindset from the start.

 Turn this around.
 Relabel your goal.
 Give it a positive name.
 Make it sound great, fun, exciting.
 Make it sound doable.
 Just that little exercise of renaming a goal means you’re stopping your brain from repeatedly giving you false messages that it’s “too hard” or that “you’ll probably fail”.